 In the audio application being used, Fireface must be selected as output device.
-This can often be found in the Options, Preferences or Settings menus as Playback Device, Audio Devices, Audio etc.
+This can often be found in the Options, Preferences or Settings menus under Playback Device, Audio Devices, Audio etc.

-We recommend switching all system sounds off (via >Control Panel /Sound<).
+We strongly recommend switching all system sounds off (via >Control Panel /Sounds<).
 Also Fireface should not be the Preferred Device for playback, as this could cause loss of synchronization and unwanted noises.
-If you feel you cannot do without system sounds, you should consider using the on-board sound device or buying a cheap Blaster clone and select this as Preferred Device in >Control Panel /Multimedia /Audio< or >Control Panel /Sound /Playback<.
+If you feel you cannot do without system sounds, you should use on-board sound or any cheap sound card and select this one as Preferred Device in >Control Panel /Multimedia /Audio< or >Control Panel /Sound /Playback<.

-The screenshot shows a typical configuration dialog.
-After selecting a device, audio data is sent to an analog or digital (ADAT / SPDIF) port, depending on which has been selected as playback device.
+The screenshot shows a typical configuration dialog of a (stereo) wave editor.
+Audio data is sent to an analog or digital port, depending on which has been selected as playback device.